tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 python-3.5.2
 ```

-#### requirement.txt
+#### requirements.txt

-The next file we need to add is called `requirement.txt`, which specifies all the dependencies of our project.
-So for our sample project, we will have something like this for the `requirement.txt` file:
+The next file we need to add is called `requirements.txt`, which specifies all the dependencies of our project.
+So for our sample project, we will have something like this for the `requirements.txt` file:

 ```
 Flask